 Flora and Fauna

-Trekking through the beautiful landscapes full of unusual vegetation and spotting the local wildlife is a delightful experience.
-Along the track you may pass wombats, see quolls, platypuses dipping into the streams, echidnas, maybe sight a Tasmanian Devil and view birds soaring through the sky.
+Trekking through the beautiful landscapes full of unusual vegetation and watching the local wildlife is a delightful experience.
+Along the track you might encounter wombats, quolls, platypuses, echidnas, and possibly even a Tasmanian Devil.
+There are many species of birds—migratory and resident—in this part of Tasmania.

-The rich and diverse flora includes grasslands, rainforests and ancient plants such as the endemic King Billy pine and the unusual native deciduous beech.
+The rich and diverse flora includes grasslands, rainforests, and ancient plants such as the endemic King Billy pine.
+You'll also see the unusual native deciduous beech.
 Enjoy the wildflowers of orchids, banksias, waratahs, leatherwoods and hakeas.
-If opportunity permits, there is a little Gondwana era rainforest and our guides lead trekkers one at a time into the dark forest where all you hear is the wind blowing through, it’s so quiet, not a birdsong and this a highlight for many of our trekkers.
+If opportunity permits, there is a little Gondwana-era rainforest and our guides lead trekkers one at a time into the dark forest where all you hear is the wind blowing.

 Trekkers will enjoy stopping for a rest at historic Kitchen Hut, built in 1937 which is now used as an emergency shelter.